Dre Campbell Farm

 Vine Weevil Life Cycle

 The lifecycle is one generation per growing season.
-They will overwinter as nearly mature larvae and come out in the spring.
+These pests will overwinter as nearly mature larvae and come out in the spring.

 Hatching occurs in about ten days, after which they burrow and start eating in gardens.